-The Bible is God’s love letter, instruction manual, all in one.
-Its contents and teachings are God-breathed and useful for teaching, rebuking, correcting and training in righteousness ( 2 Timothy 3:16).
+The Bible is God’s love letter, instruction manual, and manifesto all in one.
+Its contents and teachings are God-breathed and useful for teaching, rebuking, correcting and training in righteousness (2 Timothy 3:16).
 In other words, the Bible is showing you the goodness of God, who He is and who you are to Him, and instructing you how to live a good life.
 So start reading the Bible today.
 If it seems daunting, just start with 15 minutes a day reading it and you’ll start feeling closer to God.

 Worship is more than just singing at church or a style of music on Spotify.
 Everything we do is designed to be worship to God.
 The way you treat strangers can be worship, the effort you put into your study or work can be worship, the way you love your family can be worship.

 In the same way that God has given us music to worship Him (Psalm 33:1-4), He has given us our lives to worship Him (Romans 12:1).
 So, why not do both!
 Create a worship playlist for your morning commute or for your gym workout and choose songs which speak of God’s greatness.
 Also, endeavour to live your life in a way that pleases God.
 This will take time (a life-time, in fact), but you will feel closer to God, because it’s literally what He created you for.

 4. Join a church community